KeliLanguage/doc/specification/section-5-declarations.md

 ## 5.5 Type constructor declarations

-Type constructors \(a.k.a generic types\) are actually function that takes one or more types and return a new type.
-In Keli, there are 2 kinds of type constructor, namely object type constructor and tagged union type constructor.
+Type constructors \(a.k.a generic types\) are actually functions that takes one or more types and return a new type.
+In Keli, there are 2 kinds of type constructor, namely the object type constructor and the tagged union type constructor.

 ### 5.5.1 Object type constructor

-Object type constructor can be declared using the following grammar:
+An object type constructor can be declared using the following grammar:

 > [_typeConstructorId_](chapter-2-lexical-structure.md#2-5-constant-identifiers) `.` { [_id_](chapter-2-lexical-structure.md#2-5-constant-identifiers) `(` [_typeVarId_](chapter-2-lexical-structure.md#2-5-constant-identifiers) [_typeConstraint_](section-7-type-annotations.md#7-2-type-constraint-annotation) `)` ****} `=` [_objectTypeAnnotatio_](section-7-type-annotations.md#7-1-4-object)_n_

-For example, we can encode the tuple type as object type constructor as follows:
+For example, we can encode the tuple type as an object type constructor as follows:

 ```text
 Tuple.fst(A Type) snd(B Type) = $.fst(A) snd(B)
 ```

-In the code above, `Tuple` is the type constructor identifier, and it serves two purpose:
+In the code above, `Tuple` is the type constructor identifier, and it serves two purposes:

-1. For constructing new `Tuple`
+1. For constructing a new `Tuple`
-2. To be used as type annotation.
+2. To be used as a type annotation.

 To construct a new `Tuple` :